paradisec-archive/PARADISEC_workflows/02_getting-started.md

 Once your collection has been created and has been populated with the metadata for your items, you can edit you collection by adding further information directly via the catalog pages.
 You can add details such as:

 * your institutional affiliation
-* you can refine the map by zooming in on the map feature and selecting an area, or set it automatically by selecting the country or language
+* a more precise map by manually editing your rectangular selection, or set it automatically by selecting the country or language
-* you can define/change access conditions
+* you can change access conditions to individual items
-* you can even assign editor privileges to a colleague or research assistant to help you update the collection's metadata
+* you can even assign editor privileges to a colleague or research assistant who may be helping you enrich the collection's metadata

 #### PARADISEC's file naming conventions

-Now comes the thrilling task of making sure your files are named appropriately.
-Getting your *archival* file names in order should come *after* you have created your collection and *after* you have settled on the organisation of your items within your collection.
+Getting your *archival* file names in order should come *after* you have created your collection and *after* you have settled on the organisation of your items within your collection, because the collection and item IDs make up part of your file names.

 **ANATOMY OF A PARADISEC FILE NAME**<br>
 Our system requires all files to adhere to specific file-naming conventions.
 This section will step you through the required parts of the filenames.